rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 2.

-## Synchronize your working directory
+## Synchronize your working directory and navigate to the desired location

 1. Please navigate to the GitHub repository by executing the following command:
 ```shell